Skip to main content Skip to footer

 SiPM Optical Crosstalk Mechanism

-(1) Directly to a neighbouring cell, known as "direct optical crosstalk" this is by far the dominant contributor to DCR in Broadcom SiPMs.
-A key feature of Broadcom NUV-MT SiPMs is the deep Metal-filled Trench (hence the "MT" designation) between the individual microcells which provides optical isolation.
-Direct Optical Crosstalk is significantly suppressed by the trench - whilst the deeper the trench the more significantly it can reduce delayed optical crosstalk.
+(1) Directly to a neighbouring cell, known as "direct optical crosstalk".
+Typically, this is by far the dominant contributor to DCR in unpackaged SiPMs.
+However, a key feature of Broadcom NUV-MT SiPMs is the deep Metal-filled Trench (hence the "MT" designation) between the individual microcells which provides optical isolation.
+Direct optical crosstalk is significantly suppressed by the trench – unpackaged NUV-MT series SiPMs exhibit only ~1% direct optical crosstalk.
+The deeper the trench the more significantly it can reduce delayed optical crosstalk.

 (2) A secondary photon is able to generate an electron-hole-pair close to a neighbouring cell.
 The carriers can diffuse to the microcell and cause their discharge, known as "delayed optical crosstalk".
-Delayed Optical Crosstalk is considered almost negligible in Broadcom SiPMs.
+Delayed optical crosstalk is considered almost negligible in SiPMs supplied by Broadcom.

-(3a, b) Secondary photons can be reflected at one of the various interfaces (i.e. package boundary or SiPM backside) and reach a neighbouring cell via an indirect path, known as "indirect optical cross talk".
+(3a, b) Secondary photons can be reflected at one of the various interfaces (i.e. package boundary or SiPM backside) and reach a neighbouring cell via an indirect path, known as "indirect optical cross talk" and is by far the most significant source of crosstalk in Broadcom NUV-MT SiPMs.

-It can be seen that Optical Crosstalk has the potential to artificially increase the perceived Photon Detection Efficiency of an SiPM - if Crosstalk were 100% then each detected photon would have an associated crosstalk event giving the impression two photons were detected.
-With this in mind all PDE data supplied for Broadcom SiPMs excludes the effects of Crosstalk and Afterpulsing.
+It can be seen that optical crosstalk has the potential to artificially increase the perceived photon detection efficiency of a SiPM - if crosstalk were 100% then each detected photon would have an associated crosstalk event giving the impression two photons were detected.
+With this in mind all photon detection efficiency (PDE) data supplied for Broadcom SiPMs excludes the effects of crosstalk and afterpulsing.

-Correlated noise is the combined effect of the Optical Crosstalk and Afterpulsing and in the case on Broadcom's SiPMs is dominated by the crosstalk.
-The graph below demonstrates the Correlated Noise performance of Broadcom's NUV-MT SiPM technology:-
+Correlated noise is the combined effect of the optical crosstalk and afterpulsing and in the case of Broadcom's SiPMs is dominated by the crosstalk.
+The graph below demonstrates the correlated noise performance of Broadcom's NUV-MT SiPM technology:

 Broadcom Correlated Noise

-From the above it can be seen that the Dark Current of an SiPM, whilst dominated by the DCR, is also influenced by the Crosstalk and Afterpulsing which are also Overbias-dependent.
-It should also be noted that the Gain of an SiPM has a positive Overbias coefficient meaning that as the Overbias increases the Gain applied to the DCR gets higher.
+From the above it can be seen that the dark current of a SiPM, whilst dominated by the DCR, is also influenced by the crosstalk and afterpulsing which are also overbias-dependent.
+It should also be noted that the gain of an SiPM has a positive overbias coefficient meaning that as the overbias increases the gain applied to the DCR gets higher.

 Broadcom NUV MT DCR vs Temp

-• Dark Current is close to linear in the typical 35-45V operating range
+• Dark current is close to linear in the typical 40-50V operating range.

-Broadcom have produced a number of helpful application notes including NUV-MT Performance Correlation which discusses the relationships between Crosstalk vs. Gain; DCR as a function of Gain & Crosstalk and PDE as a function of Crosstalk, DCR & Gain.
-This and other application notes can be accessed below
+Broadcom have produced a number of helpful application notes including NUV-MT Performance Correlation which discusses the relationships between crosstalk vs. gain; DCR as a function of gain and crosstalk and PDE as a function of crosstalk, DCR and gain.
+This and other application notes can be accessed below.

-For more detail please visit the Support pages using the links in this article and on the right hand side of this page.
+For further information relating to SiPM technology please visit pages in the Support section using the links in this article and on the right hand side of this page.